Macaulay2/M2/M2/Macaulay2/packages/MonodromySolver/paper-examples/README.md

 * Experiments

-    * katsuraComparison.py
-        * Exists to work around the memory consumption issue.
-Calls katsuraComparison.m2, which performs the katsura tests used for completion section.

-    * comparison-template.m2
-        * Used to test monodromySolve for cyclic, katsura, nash, and crn.
-Doesn't deal with memory issue, so timings may not be valid.
-Also means that it shouldn't be used for extensive experiments.

-    * M2-test-wrapper.py
-        * Poorly named, calls software-comparison.m2 which compares Bertini/PHCpack/MonodromySolve/HOM4PS2.
-Again, this python file exists to deal with the memory leak.

-    * cyclic10.m2, cyclic11.m2, noon10.m2
-        * Files that do software comparisons for single systems.
-Also has output from Anton's office machine

-    * dynamicFlowerTest.m2
-        * Used to get the average number of paths for dynamicFlowerTest for cyclic7.

-    * cyclic-batchsize-test.m2
-        * Test varying batchsizes with monodromySolve

-* System Definitions
+    * cyclic.m2
+        * Creates tables for the cyclic example in the paper.

-    * example-CRN.m2, example-Nash.m2, cyclic.m2, katsura.m2
+    * katsura.m2
+        * Creates tables for the Katsura example in the paper.

+    * example-Nash.m2 and example-NashCertify.m2
+        * Perform experiments with the Nash family of systems.

-* Alpha test application:
+    * large-examples
-    * example-NashCertify.m2: certifying solutions for a a particular problem
+        * Contains examples for the table of large tests.

-* Ignore:
+    * sol-count-smaller-than-bkk-examples
-    * (possibly unnecessary) comparison-CRN, comparison-cyclic: both should have been superceded by comparison-template
-	* (.out files) output of documentation examples cached by M2
+        * Contains examples where the number of solutions is smaller than the BKK bound.